Deep learning model for ECG reconstruction reveals the information content of ECG leads: Introduction

+Modern DNNs present a unique opportunity to study not only simple linear correlations but also the true added value of the information content between various electrode setups.
+It is essential to understand that each of the correlations observed in the ECG stems from physical relations present in the significant, spatially extended source, i.e., the heart.
 The first point of the analysis is the analysis of limb leads: only two of them are statistically independent, as I + III = II.
-Does it really mean that, in the spatial direction of lead II, we observe combined activity from two other spatial directions: lead I and lead III?
+Does it mean that, in the spatial direction of lead II, we observe combined activity from two other spatial directions: lead I and lead III?
 The same relations are obtained for Goldberger augmented leads, a linear combination of limb leads.
-Therefore, lead III and augmented leads are excluded from further analysis, as the relationship between them will be strong and directly follow their definition.
+Therefore, lead III and augmented leads are excluded from further analysis, as their relationship will be strong and directly follow their definition.

-The second point is the relationship between the limb leads and the precordial leads.
-Here, the situation is more subtle, as we actually observe a mirror effect of composed limb leads, which is reflected in precordial leads, to which it serves as a reference.
+The second point is the relationship between the limb and precordial leads.
+Here, the situation is more subtle, as we observe a mirror effect of composed limb leads, which is reflected in precordial leads, to which it serves as a reference.
 The analysis of mirror patterns has a long tradition \cite{Schmitt, Brody}, but it is also studied in a contemporary context \cite{Vaidya, Wang}.

 The third point concerns the interrelations between precordial leads.
-Due to the small distance between electrodes, the difference in signal is not so large, and a clear gradual change of QRS polarity is visible \cite{Meek} is a manifestation of a clear correlation between neighboring electrodes.
+Due to the small distance between electrodes, the difference in signal is not so significant, and an apparent gradual change of QRS polarity is visible \cite{Meek}, which is a clear correlation between neighboring electrodes.
 Electrical shunting by excessive amounts of electrode gel is a common mistake, which completely abolishes the observed changes \cite{Riera}.